 Note: People who are 12 to 17 years old can only receive the Pfizer vaccine.

-New York City and State run vaccine sites are open for walk-up vaccinations for all US residents age 12+ with no geographic restrictions.
+New York City and State run vaccine sites are open for vaccinations for all US residents age 12+ with no geographic restrictions.

 Note: People who are 12-17 years old are only eligible for the Pfizer vaccine.